Archives: Services

 Precision Leveling

 At O’Neal Manufacturing Services (OMS), we understand the importance of consistency and efficiency – especially when it comes to complex parts with tight tolerances.
 Our leveling & flattening equipment helps make this possible.
-OMS’ equipment includes one of the largest hydraulic parts levelers in North America and leading FlatMaster equipment.
-We’re able to provide parts leveling up to 1.675” thick and 78.7” wide.
-Our skilled, certified teams are experienced in flattening and leveling parts cut from metal plate & sheet, with varying shapes & sizes as well as tight tolerance hold profiles.
+We provide one of the largest hydraulic parts levelers in North America, along with leading FlatMaster equipment, which allows us to provide parts leveling up to 1.675” thick and 78.7” wide.

 Flatten Steel Sheets and Plates for the Highest Accuracy